Tad Devine: Academic career

 In 2011, Devine was a Fellow at Harvard Kennedy School.
 He led a study group at the Institute of Politics on American political consultants who work in foreign campaigns.
 While at the Kennedy School, Devine published an article in the Harvard International Review on restoring American political exceptionalism in the wake of the Bush presidency.

-In 2013, Devine taught a course at New York University in Washington D.C. on media and strategy in domestic and international campaigns.
-In The fall of 2013, he taught a course on media and strategy at the University of Pennsylvania Washington Semester Program in Washington, DC.
+In 2013, Devine taught a course at New York University in Washington, D.C., on media and strategy in domestic and international campaigns.
+In The fall of 2013, he taught a course on media and strategy at the University of Pennsylvania Washington Semester Program in Washington, D.C.

 Media appearances

 Devine has appeared on television programs including Andrea Mitchell Reports, Meet the Press, Face the Nation, as well as the BBC and other foreign media outlets.
 Devine was a guest on the Colbert Report twice, first on February 6, 2008, and later on May 29, 2008, to discuss superdelegates.
 Devine appeared in the 2005 Rachel Boynton documentary Our Brand Is Crisis, which follows American political consultants including James Carville, Stan Greenberg, Jeremy Rosner, and Devine during the 2002 Bolivian presidential campaign.
 He was a guest in a segment of The Daily Show on April 17, 2012 and in November 2012.